 Why Use Cloudera Manager to Implement Hadoop Security?

-If you don't use Cloudera Manager to implement Hadoop security, you must manually create and deploy the Kerberos principals and keytabs on every host in your cluster.
-If you have a large number of hosts, this can be a time-consuming and error-prone process.
-After creating and deploying the keytabs, you must also manually configure properties in the core-site.xml, hdfs-site.xml, mapred-site.xml, and taskcontroller.cfg files on every host in the cluster to enable and configure Hadoop security in HDFS and MapReduce.
-You must also manually configure properties in the oozie-site.xml and hue.ini files on certain cluster hosts in order to enable and configure Hadoop security in Oozie and Hue.
+If you don't use Cloudera Manager to implement Hadoop security, you must manually create and deploy the Kerberos principals and keytabs on every host machine in your cluster.
+If you have a large number of hosts, this can be a time-consuming and error-prone process as described in the CDH3 Security Guide and CDH4 Security Guide.
+After creating and deploying the keytabs, you must also manually configure properties in the core-site.xml, hdfs-site.xml, mapred-site.xml, and taskcontroller.cfg files on every machine in the cluster to enable and configure Hadoop security in HDFS and MapReduce.
+You must also manually configure properties in the oozie-site.xml and hue.ini files on certain cluster machines in order to enable and configure Hadoop security in Oozie and Hue.